 In addition to taps purposely placed on the tree to collect sap, sap will come out of broken branches or any other cracks or holes in the tree.
 The sap that flows down from the leaves, usually to the roots and other parts of the tree in its path, contains the sugar or food so important that the tree made in its leaves during photosynthesis.
 The sap flows through a part of the tree's outer trunk, known as sapwood, and supplies water, sugars and nutrients to the entire tree.
 Although the end result is sticky, the sap of the tree is actually a watery substance that is the sustenance of a tree.

 This is why sugar maple trees hit each other in the spring, when night temperatures drop and the sun warms the tree during the day, causing sap to flow freely.
 The process of hitting a tree and converting maple sap into maple syrup and sugar was passed down from Native Americans to early settlers.
 Trees suffering from root rot fungus can produce similar cankers, causing the tree to exude deep red to black sap.
 Homeowners should also feel comfortable consulting a certified Arborist to gain advice on how they can improve their tree's sap production and overall health.
 To benefit from expert professional advice, seek out Tree Lopping Townsville.
 Their team of talented technicians can provide insight into how you can get your trees to thrive without consulting pricey services or taking risks on untrained personnel.
-Use their advice before attempting any costly tree related services for your own peace of mind – and for the sake of your beloved greenspace!
+Use their advice before attempting any costly tree related services like tree maintenance for your own peace of mind – and for the sake of your beloved greenspace!

 Townsville Tree Lopping Services